-To aide in the interpretation of regime shift detector script outputs in a situation where the conditions under which the data were produced are unknown (i.e. any ‘real’ population data) we also examined the scenarios where sampling error was varied in the converse way- by the proportion of input scenarios resulting in a given observed outcome (Fig. obs_outcomes).
-When the regime shift detector script indicated that it had found no breaks in the data, this result generally reflected input scenarios with more than 80% accuracy when sampling error was below 50% (Fig. obs_outcomes A).
-When the script identified scenarios with one two breaks, sampling error affected the accuracy of outcomes more negatively, with accuracy dropping to approximately 60% at levels of sampling error approaching 25% (Figs. obs_outcomes B, C).
+To aide in the interpretation of regime shift detector model outputs in a situation where the conditions under which the data were produced are unknown (i.e. any ‘real’ population data), we also examined the scenarios where sampling error was varied in the converse way- by the proportion of input scenarios resulting in a given observed outcome (Fig. obs_outcomes).
+When the regime shift detector model indicated that it had found no breaks in the data, this result generally reflected input scenarios with more than 80% accuracy when sampling error was below 50% (Fig. obs_outcomes A).
+When the script identified scenarios with one or two breaks, sampling error affected the accuracy of outcomes more negatively, with accuracy dropping to approximately 60% at levels of sampling error approaching 25% (Figs. obs_outcomes B, C).
 A similar pattern was observed for scenarios identified to have three breaks, however, accuracy was generally higher with this output, with >80% accuracy observed even at a sampling error rate of 25%.

 Case study- Harmonia axyridis